Design of a Reconfigurable Intelligent Surface-Assisted FM-DCSK-SWIPT Scheme with Non-linear Energy Harvesting Model: Numerical results and discussions

+Fig.~\ref{AP-ESP-Compare} demonstrates the advantages of the proposed RIS-FM-DCSK-SWIPT scheme in terms of energy shortage probability.
+As observed, for a target energy shortage probability of ${10}^{-4}$, the minimum value of $\Delta$ that can be set in the RIS-FM-DCSK-SWIPT (AP) scheme with $\rho=32$ (i.e., $\Delta_{\rm min, pro}$) is $0.4$, while the minimum value of $\Delta$ that can be set in the MISO-FM-DCSK-SWIPT scheme with ${{N}_{\rm{A}}}=8$ (i.e., $\Delta_{\rm min, MISO}$) is $0.8$.
+Similar results are also shown in RIS-FM-DCSK-SWIPT (DH) scheme.
+Consequently, with respect to the MISO-FM-DCSK-SWIPT scheme, the RIS-FM-DCSK-SWIPT scheme has a smaller $\Delta_{\rm min}$, which indicates that more proportion of the received signals can be used for demodulation.
+This can improve the information transmission reliability over multipath Rayleigh fading channels.

-To further illustrate the superiority of our proposed RIS-FM-DCSK-SWIPT scheme, we compare the BER performance of the proposed scheme with other existing DCSK-SWIPT schemes.
-First, we compare the performance of the proposed RIS-FM-DCSK-SWIPT (AP) scheme with taht of the MISO-FM-DCSK-SWIPT scheme~\cite{9184069} in Fig.~\ref{AP-MISO-BER}, where the number of antennas (i.e.,~${N}_{\rm A}$) is set to $4$ and $8$.
-In addition, we include the fundamental FM-DCSK-SWIPT scheme as a benchmark.
-It can be clearly observed that the proposed RIS-FM-DCSK-SWIPT (AP) scheme with $\rho=32$ has a gain of $7~\rm dB$ compared to the MISO-FM-DCSK-SWIPT scheme with ${N}_{\rm A}=4$ at a BER of $10^{-5}$, which significantly outperforms the FM-DCSK-SWIPT scheme.
+Also, one can clearly observe from Fig.~\ref{AP-MISO-BER} that the proposed RIS-FM-DCSK-SWIPT (AP) scheme with $\rho=32$ has a gain of $7~\rm dB$ compared to the MISO-FM-DCSK-SWIPT scheme with ${N}_{\rm A}=4$ at a BER of $10^{-5}$, which significantly outperforms the FM-DCSK-SWIPT scheme.
 Although the MISO-FM-DCSK-SWIPT scheme can improve its BER performance by increasing the number of antennas, the cost and complexity will also increase.
 On the contrary, the proposed RIS-FM-DCSK-SWIPT (AP) scheme can also improve the BER performance by increasing the number of low-cost passive reflecting element.
 Based on the above discussion, the proposed scheme possesses desirable benefits of more reliable BER and lower hardware cost with respect to the MISO-FM-DCSK-SWIPT scheme.

-On the other hand, considering the RIS-DH scenario, we compare the performance of the proposed RIS-FM-DCSK-SWIPT (DH) scheme with that of the buffer-aided DCSK-SWIPT relay scheme \cite{9142258} in Fig.~\ref{DH-compare}.
+On the other hand, considering the RIS-DH scenario, we compare the BER performance of the proposed RIS-FM-DCSK-SWIPT (DH) scheme with that of the buffer-aided DCSK-SWIPT relay scheme~\cite{9142258} in Fig.~\ref{DH-compare}.
 To ensure the fairness of the comparison, we assume that a non-linear EH model is used in the buffer-aided DCSK-SWIPT relay scheme.
 It can be seen that the proposed scheme has a great advantage in terms of BER performance compared to the two relaying protocols in~\cite{9142258}.
 Furthermore, the proposed RIS-FM-DCSK-SWIPT (DH) scheme does not require additional power to forward the source information, which remarkably reduces the energy cost in transmission.